SiliconLabs/wisun-br-linux/README.md

     sudo ip addr add 2001:db8::1 dev tap0

+In order to prevent packets with an MTU of more than 1280 bytes from going on the Wi-SUN network:

+    sudo ip link set mtu 1280 dev tap0

 Bring up the interface, this will add a route to the Wi-SUN network:

     sudo ip link set up dev tap0